epam/hub-extensions/hub-pull.md

 Temporary `worktree` is necessary to perform subtree split for components that resides under `subDir` in a Git repo.

-To add new component as Git subtree - for component occupying whole repository, for example:
+To manually add new component as Git subtree - for component occupying whole repository, for example:

     # add upstream remote
     git remote add github-com-agilestacks-tls-host-controller \